Quick Facts: Earning an Ed.D. in Maryland

 Educational Leadership Professional Groups

-- Council of Educational, Administrative and Supervisory Organizations of Maryland (CEASOM): CEASOM is an umbrella organization comprised of seventeen organizations involved in the areas of educational administration and supervision, teacher preparation, facilities management and support, and professional development.
-Check out the Scholarships section.
+- Council of Educational Administrative and Supervisory Organizations of Maryland (CEASOM): CEASOM is an umbrella organization comprised of many members involved in the areas of educational administration and supervision, teacher preparation, facilities management and support, and professional development.

 Note: State and national educator organizations often have funds available for continuing education (e.g. Ed.D.).
 Check the website and ask about opportunities.